Toy Story (franchise): Lamp Life (2020)

-Lamp Life is a short film revealing Bo Peep's whereabouts between the events of Toy Story 2 and Toy Story 4, where she was used as a night light for first one and then two children before being donated to the antique shop, where she and her sheep eventually abandoned their home lamp and were reunited with Woody.
+Lamp Life is a Midquel revealing Bo Peep's fate after she left Andy's House, between the events of Toy Story 2 and Toy Story 3. where she was sold to a private family one rainy night. she was used as a night light for first one and then two children.
+When they didn't need Bo Peep anymore she was shipped and donated to the antique shop, where she and her sheep eventually abandoned their home lamp and were reunited with Woody.
 It was released on Disney+ on January 31, 2020.

 Valerie LaPointe, who was a story supervisor for Toy Story 4, wrote and directed the short film.
 Annie Potts and Ally Maki returned as Bo Peep and Giggle McDimples.
 However, Woody is voiced by Jim Hanks, the younger brother of Tom Hanks.